-I was brand new in Lucca and knew no one but I had made some friends on Facebook and luckily liked my proposal of visiting Sant’Anna for Liberation Day.
+I was brand new in Lucca and knew no one but I had made some local friends on Facebook and luckily they liked my proposal of visiting Sant’Anna for Liberation Day.

 Walking into Sant’Anna from the car park, I noticed a sign proclaiming the hamlet a National Park of Peace.